Running process (filehandle-based interface)

 Proc object with the given command and environment which are passed through to the shell for parsing and execution.
 See

-The command method is an accessor to an array containing the arguments that were passed when the Proc object was executed via
+The command method is an accessor to a list containing the arguments that were passed when the Proc object was executed via

 method exitcode(Proc: --> Int)